martbetz/martbetz.github.io/_posts/2026-06-25-house-keeping.md

 Seeing as I'm not a sadist, I cobbled together a bash script to do the heavy lifting.
 After running it, I was saddened to see a lot of pages and many entire sites have completely dropped off the web.

-Fortunately, the vast majority have been archived by the Wayback Machine, so I've updated the links to redirect to here wherever possible.
+Fortunately, the vast majority have been archived by the Wayback Machine, so I'll be updating the links to redirect accordingly wherever possible.

 This may take a while, so please stick with me&nbsp;— while I may have time to kill, it doesn't make the task any less combersome. 😒